watem-sedem/rfactor/docs/installation.rst

 Installation
 ============

-Python is used to implemented the functionalities in this package, whereas Matlab or Octave is used to run the core code.
+Python is used to implement the functionalities in this package, whereas Matlab or Octave is used to run the core code.
 Do note the use of Octave is free of charge, but slower than the Matlab solution.